Tallgrass prairie

 The tallgrass prairie is an ecosystem native to central North America.
 Historically, natural and anthropogenic fire, as well as grazing by large mammals (primarily bison) provided periodic disturbances to these ecosystems, limiting the encroachment of trees, recycling soil nutrients, and facilitating seed dispersal and germination.
-Prior to widespread use of the steel plow, which enabled large scale conversion to agricultural land use, tallgrass prairies extended throughout the American Midwest and smaller portions of southern central Canada, from the transitional ecotones out of eastern North American forests, west to a climatic threshold based on precipitation and soils, to the southern reaches of the Flint Hills in Oklahoma, to a transition into forest in Manitoba.
+Prior to widespread use of the steel plow, which enabled large scale conversion to agricultural land use, tallgrass prairies extended throughout the American Midwest and smaller portions of southern central Canada, from the transitional ecotones out of eastern North American forests, west to a climatic threshold based on precipitation and soils, to the southern reaches of the Flint Hills in Kansas, to a transition into forest in Manitoba.

-They were characteristically found in the central forest-grasslands transition, the central tall grasslands, the upper Midwest forest-savanna transition, and the northern tall grasslands ecoregions.
+They were characteristically found in parts of the upper Mississippi River Valley, in the central forest-grasslands transition, the central tall grasslands, the upper Midwest forest-savanna transition, and the northern tall grasslands ecoregions.
 They flourished in areas with rich loess soils and moderate rainfall around 30-35 inches (700–900 mm) per year.
 To the east were the fire-maintained eastern savannas.
 In the northeast, where fire was infrequent and periodic windthrow represented the main source of disturbance, beech-maple forests dominated.
 In contrast, shortgrass prairie was typical in the western Great Plains, where rainfall is less frequent, and soils are less fertile.
 Due to expansive agricultural land use, very little tallgrass prairie remains.

 History of origin and demise

 Retreating glaciers deposited the parent material for soil in the form of till, i.e. unsorted sediment, about 10,000 years ago.
 Wind-dropped loess and organic matter accumulated, resulting in deep levels of topsoil.
-Animals such as bison, elk, deer, and rabbits added nitrogen to the soil through urine and feces.
-Prairie dogs, a type of squirrel, considered to be a keystone species, dug tunnels that "aerated the soil and channeled water several feet below the surface".
+Animals, such as bison, elk, deer, and rabbits, added nitrogen to the soil through urine and feces.
+Prairie dogs, a type of squirrel and considered to be a keystone species, dug tunnels, turning the soil and allowing water to travel several feet underground.

 For 5,000 to 8,000 years, more than 240 e6acre of prairie grasslands were a major feature of the landscape.
 Between 1800 and 1930, the vast majority was destroyed.
 Settlers transformed what they named "the Great American Desert" or "The Inland Sea" into farmland.
 Major reasons for the prairie's demise were the confined grazing pattern of European cattle versus bison, the near-extermination of prairie dogs, and the plowing and cultivation of the land, which breached tallgrass root systems and interrupted reproduction.
 Furthermore, extensive tile drainage has changed the soil's water content and hydrodynamics, and ongoing soil erosion results in its increasing loss.

 Estimates differ of how much original tallgrass prairie survives, ranging from less than 1% mostly in "scattered remnants found in pioneer cemeteries, restoration projects, along highways and railroad rights-of-way, and on steep bluffs high above rivers" to 4%.